albertkun/21S-AA191-GitPracticing/readme.md

 ## Merge Conflicts!!!
 A `merge conflict` occurs when one file was changed in two places.
 For example, Person A edits line 1 of `readme.md` and `Person B` also edits line 1 of `readme.md`.
 A `git` doesn't know which changes to keep, so a person needs to take a look and manually `merge` them.

-First, do a `git pull` which will show that you are behind a commit:
+First, do a `git pull` which will check if you are behind a commit:

 ```
 git pull